BroadbandForum/usp-test/01-messages-and-path-names.md

 the other to be the secondary Controller.
 Record the secondary Controller's instance identifier.

-3. Ensure that there is at least one Subscription object in the EUT's Device.LocalAgent.Subscription.{i}. table created by the secondary Controller.
+3. Ensure that there is at least one Subscription object in the EUT Device.LocalAgent.Subscription.{i}. table created by the secondary Controller.

 ### Test Procedure